Snowmobile Summer Storage Tips

 Treat the Snowmobile’s Fuel

-NOTE: Check with the manufacturer before doing this step, as some manufacturers like Artic Cat specifically tell owners not to fog their 1100cc motors.
+NOTE: Check with the manufacturer before doing this, as some manufacturers like Artic Cat specifically tell owners not to fog their 1100cc motors.

-When the engine on your snowmobile sits, harmful air and moisture can get inside it and wreak all kinds of havoc.
+When a snowmobile's engine sits, harmful air and moisture can get inside it and wreak all kinds of havoc.
 A thin coating of fogging oil is the best defense against this type of corrosion.
 Remove the air box and filter or the carburetor boots, and with the engine running, spray a little into the intake in short bursts until you see white smoke coming from the exhaust.
 Then, shut down the engine and remove the drain plugs to get the gas out of the carburetor.

 Grease the Snowmobile’s Chassis